EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 - Place them on shared storage on the shared facility so other can access them
 - Place on external storage that is publicly available via the web
+- Add them to an online repository such as the Sylabs Cloud Library

 {% include links.md %}